bancolombia/serenity-parallel-execution-plugin/README.md

 ## Task parallel
 With the previous configuration, this plugin guarantees that all scenarios in the test suite will be executed in every device with an associated properties file.
-Also, just a metgod, class or package can be executed to facilitate parallelism not only in execution environment but also in the scenarios quantity.
+Also, just a method, class or package can be executed to facilitate parallelism not only in execution environment but also in the scenarios quantity.
 To do so, there is a new property (```testsToRun```) that must be added into the property file having in account the next notation: